-I used to do a bunch of internet stuff: developing online publications, building content management systems, and helping entrepreneurs and independent professionals promote themselves online.
-I now focus on online publishing ventures related to my bodywork and office fitness interests.
+I have done internet stuff for a long time: developing online publications, building content management systems, and helping entrepreneurs and independent professionals promote themselves online.

-I have owned and operated my own massage business since 1999.
+I owned and operated my own massage business from 1999 until 2020.
 Part of what gave me the courage to strike out on my own was my experience working as a senior manager in three internet start-ups during the original dot-com boom (one of which, workz.com, provided information to entrepreneurs about how to do business online).
 I maintain my interest in and connections with the entrepreneurial world, regularly participating in events like Startup Weekend and Hacker News meetups.
 I’m also a member of Seattle’s social entrepreneurship co-working space, Impact HUB Seattle.

 Fremont Noodle House Group